 RETREET is a kaleidoscopic group of bicycle and tree enthusiasts with strong backs, sharp minds, and big hearts who volunteer to replant communities whose trees have been lost to natural disaster.

 Grady graduated from Georgetown University in 2004 with a BA in English.
-A professional project manager, Grady helped produce numerous film festivals, the Papal Mass at Yankee Stadium, the PBS Series “Texas Ranch House," and Michael Moore's film “ SiCKO” while living in New York City.
+A professional project manager, Grady helped produce numerous film festivals, the 2008 Papal Mass at Yankee Stadium, the PBS Series “Texas Ranch House," and Michael Moore's film “ SiCKO” while living in New York City.
 Grady left New York in April of 2010 to travel around the world solo, visiting 25 countries on 5 continents in 18 months.
 Upon his return to the United States, he founded RETREET to redefine disaster relief and, through it, find purpose and fulfillment for himself and others.
-An avid cyclist and amateur arborist, Grady is also the president-elect of Texas Urban Forestry Council and a 2015 graduate of Municipal Forestry Institute.
+Grady is also a 2015 graduate of Municipal Forestry Institute, the president of Texas Urban Forestry Council, and an at-large commissioner for the City of Dallas’ Arts & Culture Advisory Commission, where he is the chair of the Public Art Committee.

 PROGRAMS ASSOCIATE (Austin)